 For example: the quote of USD INR moves from Rs.
 65.65 to Rs.
 65.00, we say that USD has depreciated by INR 0.65, this means that now you will to pay less to buy one unit of base currency.

-You may read 5 International Destinations to consider this Holiday Season due to Gain in Indian Currency to know how you can be benefited from currency appreciation.
+You may also read about Gain in Indian Currency to know how you can be benefited from currency appreciation.

 Exchange Rate Arithmetic